Updated on Sep 15, 2020

 These documents can be found on the ACC website under Covid-19 heading.
 These guidelines need to be followed through the duration of the event/course.
 If any of these guidelines are not followed then you won’t be able to participate.

-Required Items to Bring:
+Recommended Items to Bring:

 *COVID Guidelines – tell participants they should be keeping up to date.